GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 ### Core Landing Zone

-This is made up of two pacakges `core-landing-zone` and `gatekeeper-policies`.
+This is made up of two packages `core-landing-zone` and `gatekeeper-policies`.
 This section provides the core of the landing zone functionality with Logging, Org Policies, and Shared Infrastructure like DNS and a Shared VPC (coming soon) as well as compliance enforcement in Config Controller.

 This can be deployed once or multiple times per organization as highlighted in the diagrams below.